Hospice palliative care in your home

 Caregiver support group

-Also offered by Hospice Georgian Triangle are bi-weekly support group sessions of five to seven people that last about 1.5 hours.
-This caregiver support group work is facilitated by staff and allows peers to share experiences and coping strategies.
+Also offered by Hospice Georgian Triangle is a caregiver support group that is facilitated by staff and allows peers to share experiences and coping strategies.

 Palliative support for patients

-A monthly meeting lasting about two hours for people with life-limiting illnesses focuses on living in the moment, sharing experiences, and adapting to changes as they come.
+Hospice Georgian Triangle offers group support for individual’s diagnosed with a life limiting illness.
+This group focuses on living in the moment, sharing experiences, and adapting to changes as they come.
 These peer support group meetings are facilitated by trained staff.